microsoft/aksworkshop/_entries/01-04 scoring.md

 ### Extra tasks

 There will be a list of extra tasks, intermediate and advanced level.
 Each task, successfully accomplished, counts for extra bonus points.

+### Team

+You should have been provided a team name.
+If not, come up with a unique name and make sure to set it in the enviornment variables to be able to properly track your progress.